Black Friday: Save 60% for life on LivePlan Premium

 Take your time when considering layoffs

 Situations that lead you to consider layoffs can seem dire, but it’s better to be cautious and explore your goals, financials, and alternatives.
-It can be helpful to leverage a financial management tool like LivePlan to quickly review your cash position.
+It can be helpful to leverage a performance dashboard, like you have with LivePlan, to quickly review your cash position.
 You can also run different forecast scenarios around what would happen if you let employees go, cut additional operating expenses, or even took on some sort of financing

 The important thing is that you didn’t immediately jump to letting people go, but looked for every opportunity to eliminate costs, stabilize your business, and take care of your employees.